edimitchel/personal-website/content/articles/new-website.md

 # Future plans

-Since I'm now independant, I want to share more about my work and my experiments.
+Since I'm now independant, I would like to share more about my work and my experiments.
 So, expect more articles, projects, and experiments in the future.

+I keep legacy blog post from older web page, but only in french